lacanoid/pgddl/README.md

 - Not all Postgres objects and all options are supported yet.
   The package provides support for basic user-level objects such as types, classes and functions.
-  Initially, support for all `reg*` objects and SQL standard compliant stuff is planned, with more fringe stuff coming later.
+  All `reg*` objects and SQL standard compliant stuff is mostly supported, with more fringe stuff still in constuction.
 See [ROADMAP](ROADMAP.md) for what's missing.
 - It is not well tested at all.
 While it contains a number of regression tests, these can be hardly considered as proofs of correctness.
 Be certain there are bugs.
 Use at your own risk!
   Do not run generated scripts on production databases without testing them!